 Stanford University currently provides graduate student housing for 75% of its graduate students, and most graduate students occupy their apartments year-round for multiple years while they obtain their degrees.
 Additionally, the University houses approximately 97% of its undergraduates on campus.
-Of the graduate students at Stanford, an estimated 93% do not have children, including 70% in single
+Of the graduate students at Stanford, an estimated 93% do not have children, including 70% in single households and 23% in couple households.
+Approximately 7% of graduate students are estimated to have one or more children under the age of 18.

-From January 2015 to December 2022, the County reported the construction of 2.597 moderate-income units on Stanford lands.
+From January 2015 to December 2022, the County reported the construction of 2,597 moderate-income units on Stanford lands.

 According to Stanford University Graduate Student Housing Affordability Analysis Report (prepared by Keyser Marston Associates in May 2022), rents for 85% of graduate student housing spaces are within a range affordable to households with low- or moderateincomes.
 Monthly rents for apartments at Stanford range from \$1,473 to \$3,616 per month, depending on the number of bedrooms in the apartment and the size of the household sharing the apartment.
 Using this analysis and the determination of affordability categories in the HCD Official State Income Limits for 2022, the 493 studios for graduate students built since January 2015 would be affordable to low-income households.
 The remaining 892 two-bedroom apartments would be affordable to moderate-income households.